numericalalgorithmsgroup/2decomp_fft/doc/hector.md

 #### 2DECOMP&FFT Scaling on Phase 2a System

 This set of benchmarks was performed in March 2010 on the HECToR phase 2a system.
-A small number of runs were also performed on Jaguar[^1] - the world No. 1 system at that time - for reference.
+A small number of runs were also performed on Jaguar<a href="#note1" id="note1ref"><sup>1</sup></a> - the world No. 1 system at that time - for reference.

 Large-scale parallel benchmarks of the FFT interface were performed, using problem size up to 8192^3.
 The results presented are the time spent to compute a pair of forward and backward transforms on random signals.
 Both c2c and r2c/c2r transforms were tested.
 The underlying FFT engine is the ACML FFT (version 4.3).
 In all cases, the original signals were recovered to machine accuracy after the backward transforms - a good validation for the library.
 Up to 16384 cores were used on HECToR and each case was repeated 3 times and the fastest results were recorded.
 On Jaguar, a few very large tests were arranged using up to 131072 cores.
 Note that the runtime performance does vary a lot for such communication intensive applications, particularly on busy production systems.